zmcartor/homestead-guide/source/introduction/web3.rst

-Many have come to believe that an open, trustless blockchain platform like Ethereum is perfectly suited to serve as the shared "back end" to a decentralized, secure internet - Web 3.0.
+Many have come to believe that an open, trustless blockchain platform like Expanse is perfectly suited to serve as the shared "back end" to a decentralized, secure internet - Web 3.0.
 An internet where core services like DNS and digital identity are decentralized, and where individuals can engage in economic interactions with each other.

-As intended by the Ethereum developers, Ethereum is a blank canvas and you have the freedom to build whatever you want with it.
-The Ethereum protocol is meant to be generalized so that the core features can be combined in arbitrary ways.
-Ideally, dapp projects on Ethereum will leverage the Ethereum blockchain to build solutions that rely on decentralized consensus to provide new products and services that were not previously possible.
+As intended by the Expanse developers, Expanse is a blank canvas and you have the freedom to build whatever you want with it.
+The Expanse protocol is meant to be generalized so that the core features can be combined in arbitrary ways.
+Ideally, dapp projects on Expanse will leverage the Expanse blockchain to build solutions that rely on decentralized consensus to provide new products and services that were not previously possible.

-Ethereum is perhaps best described as an ecosystem: the core protocol is supported by various pieces of infrastructure, code, and community that together make up the Ethereum project.
-Ethereum can also be understood by looking at the projects that use Ethereum.
-Already, there are a number of high-profile projects built on Ethereum such as Augur, Digix, Maker, and many more (see :ref:`dapps`).
+Expanse is perhaps best described as an ecosystem: the core protocol is supported by various pieces of infrastructure, code, and community that together make up the Expanse project.
+Expanse can also be understood by looking at the projects that use Expanse.
+Already, there are a number of high-profile projects built on Expanse such as Augur, Digix, Maker, and many more (see :ref:`dapps`).
 In addition, there are development teams that build open source components that anyone can use.
-While each of these organizations are separate from the Ethereum Foundation and have their own goals, they undoubtedly benefit the overall Ethereum ecosystem.
+While each of these organizations are separate from the Expanse Foundation and have their own goals, they undoubtedly benefit the overall Expanse ecosystem.

 Further Watching/Reading:

 * Vitalik Buterin - TNABC 2015: https://www.youtube.com/watch?v=Fjhe0MVRHO4

-* Gavin Wood - DEVCON 1 - Ethereum for Dummies: https://www.youtube.com/watch?v=U_LK0t_qaPo
+* Gavin Wood - DEVCON 1 - Expanse for Dummies: https://www.youtube.com/watch?v=U_LK0t_qaPo

-* Ethereum London Meetup (best detailed here): https://www.youtube.com/watch?v=GJGIeSCgskc
+* Expanse London Meetup (best detailed here): https://www.youtube.com/watch?v=GJGIeSCgskc

 Smart contracts
 ================================================================================